selkies-project/selkies-gstreamer/docs/component.md

 docker create --platform="linux/amd64" --name gstreamer ghcr.io/selkies-project/selkies-gstreamer/gstreamer:main-ubuntu${DISTRIB_RELEASE}
 sudo docker cp gstreamer:/opt/gstreamer /opt/gstreamer
 docker rm gstreamer
+# Initialize the pre-built GStreamer environment for Selkies-GStreamer to use
+. /opt/gstreamer/gst-env
 ```

 Otherwise (for different operating system distributions or system architectures), you can build your own GStreamer version as long as it is the latest possible stable version.

 ### Optional Components

 These components are not required for Selkies-GStreamer, but may be required in specific cases of deployments or preferences.
-Recommended to read nonetheless.
+These sections are recommended to be nonetheless, read carefully.

 #### Joystick Interposer:

-The [Joystick Interposer](/addons/js-interposer) is a special library which allows the usage of joysticks or gamepads inside unprivileged containers (most of the occasions with shared Kubernetes clusters or HPC clusters), where host kernel devices required for creating a joystick interface are not available.
+The [Joystick Interposer](/addons/js-interposer) is a special library that allows the usage of joysticks or gamepads inside unprivileged containers (most of the occasions with shared Kubernetes clusters or HPC clusters), where host kernel devices required for creating a joystick interface are not available.
 It uses a `LD_PRELOAD` hack to intercept `uinput` input commands from joysticks or gamepads into Selkies-GStreamer (much like how [VirtualGL](https://github.com/VirtualGL/virtualgl) intercepts OpenGL commands).

 Pre-built `x86_64` and `aarch64` joystick interposer components for Ubuntu are available with the name (fill in the OS version `DISTRIB_RELEASE` such as `24.04`, `22.04`, Ubuntu-style architecture `ARCH` such as `amd64` and `arm64`) **`selkies-js-interposer_v${SELKIES_VERSION}_ubuntu${DISTRIB_RELEASE}_${ARCH}.tar.gz`** or **`selkies-js-interposer_v${SELKIES_VERSION}_ubuntu${DISTRIB_RELEASE}_${ARCH}.deb`** for download in the [Releases](https://github.com/selkies-project/selkies-gstreamer/releases) for the latest stable version.